backstage/backstage/plugins/cost-insights/README.md

 ### Metrics (Optional)

 In the `Cost Overview` panel, users can choose from a dropdown of business metrics to see costs as they relate to a metric, such as daily active users.
 Metrics must be defined as keys on the `metrics` field.
 A user-friendly name is **required**.
-Metrics will be provided to the `getMetricData` API method via the `metric` parameter.
+Metrics will be provided to the `getDailyMetricData` API method via the `metric` parameter.

 An optional `default` field can be set to `true` to set the default comparison metric to daily cost in the Cost Overview panel.